isabelarvelo/sustainable-food-source-finder/README.md

 ## Structure of Repo
 * .streamlit
     * secrets.toml: Defines working directory for streamlit
+* notebooks/
+    * database_setup.ipynb: Contains code for creating the MongoDB databases
 * mongo-data: Contains the data for the MongoDB database.
-It is not populated until the user runs the development.ipynb notebook
+It will not be populated until the user runs the database_setup.ipynb notebook.
-* notebooks
-    * development.ipynb: Contains code for creating the MongoDB databases
-* Home.py
-    * landing page for the app - It contains the title, a brief description of the app, a choro map of the US, and a list of the food sources in Southeast United States.
+* Home.py: landing page for the app - It contains the title, a brief description of the app, a choro map of the US, and a list of the food sources in Southeast United States.
-* pages
+* pages/
     * 1_📍_Geographic_Queries: Page for users to make queries based on location and products.
     * 2_📥_API_Access.py: Page where users can query API directly for information across the entire United States
     * 3_🥗_Seasonal_Produce.py: Page to help users identify seasonal foods